sugatmahanti/CoreBond/readme.md

   * Once I have converted my code to .Net API, I would to like to extract xml comments from my code and present it as a separate site with the help of  DocFx library(https://dotnet.github.io/docfx/) that is used by .NET Core Team for documenting the code.

-  * I would have focused on improving the efficiency of algorithms used in the functions and cleaned up the code in my project.
+ *  ~~I would have focused on improving the efficiency of algorithms used in the functions and cleaned up the code in my project. ~~  Improved the efficiency of algorithms

   * I would have improved quality of my tests as right now they are quite basic.
 I can use some class data and member data in xUnit to improve the code readability for my testCode.